YoungBoy Never Broke Again: King Von and Lil Durk

-From 2018 to 2021, YoungBoy and Chicago rapper King Von – a signee of Lil Durk's imprint Only The Family – began to diss each other through social media and their music, in what was initially taken as a joke.
-In particular, Von who made several videos mocking viral clips of YoungBoy as Von noted that YoungBoy fakes in his music: "the fuck YoungBoy talking about on this song, bruh?
+From 2018 to 2020, Gaulden and Chicago rapper King Von – a signee of Lil Durk's imprint Only The Family – began to diss each other through social media and their music, in what was initially taken as a joke.
+In particular, Von who made several videos mocking viral clips of Gaulden as Von noted that Gaulden fakes in his music: "the f**k YoungBoy talking about on this song, bruh?
 He's talking crazy, he ain't even like that.
 I'm on his a** now.
 You got caps in yo raps."
+On November 6, 2020, King Von was shot and killed following an altercation with the Never Broke Again affiliate Quando Rondo.